yvonnefroehlich/sws-visualization-and-modeling/003_modeling/README_modeling.md

 _Please note_: SWS data input is expected to be in standard _SplitLab_ and/or _StackSplit_ output format (`SWS_modeling_read_data.m`).

-- The observed SWS data is compared against all pre-computed models of all model types: `SWS_modeling_calc_misfit.m`
+- The observed SWS data is compared against all pre-computed models of all model types: **`SWS_modeling_calc_misfit.m`**
-- The root mean square error (RMSE) between the observed and pre-computed splitting parameters is calculated.
+- The root mean square error (RMSE) between the observed and pre-computed splitting parameters is calculated
 - Vizualization of the modeling results (`SWS_modeling_plot_results.m`, `SWS_modeling_plot_stereo_synthetic.m`)
-- Take the minimum RMSE or something else metric to get the model which best describes the observed SWS data.
+- Take the minimum RMSE or something else metric to get the model which best describes the observed SWS data